-Whether your converting a screened porch or 3-season room or extending an existing living space, you'll need to integrate heating and cooling for comfortable living.
+Whether you're converting a screened porch or 3-season room, or extending an existing living space, you'll need to integrate heating and cooling for comfortable living.
 In South Carolina, sunrooms are popular additions and a great way to bring in more natural lighting to your home.
-If your roof extends over a screened-in porch as is the case in many Myrtle Beach neighborhoods, you're just a few walls away from increased year-round living space.
+If your roof extends over a screened-in porch, as is the case in many Myrtle Beach neighborhoods, you're just a few walls away from increased year-round living space.

-You'll need to consult and heating and cooling company to determine whether your existing HVAC can handle the additional space.
-Typically, HVAC units are rating for an ideal square footage.
-For example, if your unit is rated for 1800-2000 square feet and the addition still keeps you in that range, you're in luck.
+You'll need to consult a heating and cooling company to determine whether your existing HVAC can handle the additional space.
+Typically, HVAC units are rated for an ideal square footage.
+For example, if your unit is rated for 1800-2000 square feet, and the addition still keeps you in that range, you're in luck.

 An HVAC professional can extend your existing ductwork and add new vents in your sunroom.
 Ductwork is easily brought in from above or below, but floor, ceiling, or even wall vents can easily be added in places that help with the natural circulation of air in your home.

 If the additional space puts you over your HVAC system's recommended square footage, you'll need to consider upgrading your condenser or adding an additional unit for zoned heating and cooling.
 Trying to heat and cool a space too large for your unit is costly, inefficient, and can easily damage your unit.
 You wouldn't put a 4 cylinder engine in an F-350, would you?

 Spending a little extra for insulated and energy efficient building materials can save you money in the long run.
 It can also make heating and cooling your sunroom or addition easier, and as a result, make the space more comfortable.